playframework/playframework/documentation/manual/releases/release27/migration27/JavaHttpContextMigration27.md

 }
 ```

 If you are using `changeLang` to change the `Lang` used to render a template, you should now pass the `Messages` itself as a parameter.
 This will make the template clearer and easier to read.
-For example in an action method you have to create a `Messages` instance like:
+For example, in an action method, you have to create a `Messages` instance like:

 ```java
 Messages messages = this.messagesApi.preferred(Lang.forCode("es"));